Teaching Assistant Visa Sponsorship Jobs in Georgia

 Which visa types are most common for teaching assistant roles in Georgia?

-J-1 and F-1 OPT are the most common authorizations for teaching assistants at Georgia universities, covering international graduate students already enrolled in a U.S. degree program.
-For non-student hires, the H-1B is the standard route, though it requires the role to qualify as a specialty occupation and is subject to the annual lottery.
-J-1 Exchange Visitor status is also used for visiting scholars in instructional roles.
+J-1 visa and F-1 OPT are the most common authorizations for teaching assistants at Georgia universities, covering international graduate students already enrolled in a U.S. degree program.
+For non-student hires, the H-1B visa is the standard route, though it requires the role to qualify as a specialty occupation and is subject to the annual lottery.
+J-1 visa Exchange Visitor status is also used for visiting scholars in instructional roles.

 Which cities in Georgia have the most teaching assistant sponsorship jobs?